-- 20.04 Following the completion of the pre-show announcement, the first note of music or the first step or visual move by a member of the Band (excluding any drum major salute) will start the timing of the Performance.
-The Performance must begin within 30-seconds from completion of the pre-show announcement or timing will thereafter begin automatically. - 20.05 A Band is allowed a Performance time of 6 to 11 minutes anywhere on and within the Performance Field.
+- 5.04 Following the completion of the pre-show announcement, the first note of music or the first step or visual move by a member of the Band (excluding any drum major salute) will start the timing of the Performance.
+The Performance must begin within 30-seconds from completion of the pre-show announcement or timing will thereafter begin automatically. - A Band is allowed a Performance time of 6 to 11 minutes anywhere on and within the Performance Field.
 Performance timing will end at the conclusion of live music.
+Exception: Minimum performance time penalties will not be assessed at Bands of America Regional Championships prior to October 1.
+Field Managers will still time, log, and report timings during these early season championships.

 Musical exits will be included in the Performance time of the show.
-(See 21.08, "Musical exit") Visual exits with percussion cadence (or silence) will be included in the exit timing, and not in the time of the Performance.
+(See 6.08, "Musical exit") Visual exits with percussion cadence (or silence) will be included in the exit timing, and not in the time of the Performance.
 Any cadence/music used as an exit routine must cease once the Performance Field is vacated.